Ailuue/Nerd-Network/README.md

 ### The Social Network for Nerds!

-This is a full-stack challenge I gave myself practice what I've learned about Node/Express, and React/Redux.
+This is a full-stack challenge I gave myself to practice what I've learned about Node/Express, and React/Redux.
 It also utilizes a MongoDB database.

 ## **Quickstart**